freenas/freenas-docs/userguide/contribute.rst

 OR

-2. Make a local copy of the forked repository, use a :file:`.po` editor to work on translations, and periodically send changes to the online forked repository.
+2. Make a local copy of the forked repository and use a text editor for translations.

 Translate with GitHub
 ~~~~~~~~~~~~~~~~~~~~~

+Open a browser and go to your GitHub profile.
+Select the
-Go to your fork of the :literal:`freenas/webui` repository.
+:guilabel:`Repositories` tab and open your fork of the
+:literal:`freenas/webui` repository.
 Click
 :menuselection:`src --> assets --> i18n`
 to open the translations directory.
 Click on the desired language
 :file:`.po` file to begin translating.